Dyalog/ride/docs/protocol.md

 ["CanSessionAcceptInput",{}]                           // RIDE -> Interpreter
 ["ReplyCanSessionAcceptInput",{"canAcceptInput":true}] // Interpreter -> RIDE
 ```

+:red_circle: Why ReplyCanSessionAcceptInput?
+Can't we reuse (Not)AtInputPrompt above.
+RIDE is not using
+CanSessionAcceptInput anyway...

 When the user presses `<ER>` (Enter) or `<TC>` (Ctrl-Enter), RIDE sends
 <a name=Execute></a>